CRMH3/crmh3.github.io/cleanroom-training.md

 - [Practical training checklist](/files/cleanroom-practical-training-checklist.docx)
 - [Practical training log](/files/cleanroom-practical-training-log.docx)
 - The lab manager will walk you through the cleanroom.
 Sign the practical training log.
-This record will be sent to F&OC for archiving.

 ## Step 4: Risk assessment

 -  [Risk assessment form](/files/cleanroom-risk-assessment.docx)
 - Complete the risk assessment form and send it to the lab manager.
-This record will be sent to F&OC for archiving.